Call us now

 As some beneficiaries may lack the necessary expertise to take on the original party’s role, step-in rights may permit the beneficiary to nominate another party to perform that role.
 For example, a funder may want the option to dispose of the development or to appoint a new developer to complete the project to (hopefully) recoup its investment.
 These arrangements must be permitted in all relevant agreements in the contractual chain so that the project team cannot refuse to continue if the original employer is replaced and to ensure continuity of payment.

 As such, well-drafted step-in rights can sometimes offer a lifeline to contractors, sub-contractors and consultants working for an insolvent employer, especially in light of amendments made to the Insolvency Act 1986 by the Corporate Insolvency and Governance Act 2020, which prevent an employee from terminating its contract due to the employer (or employing contractor, as the case may be) becoming insolvent.
-The ability for a beneficiary to step in and take the place of the employer (including their payment obligations) can, therefore, be a welcome solution to ensure that the contractor, consultant or sub-contractor is still paid for its services.
-Otherwise, it must continue with its duties to the (insolvent) employer without any guarantee that it will be paid.
+A beneficiary can step in and take the place of the employer (including their payment obligations), providing a welcome solution to ensure that the contractor, consultant, or sub-contractor still receives payment for its services.
+Otherwise, the contractor, consultant, or sub-contractor must continue fulfilling its duties to the insolvent employer without any guarantee of payment.

 Final comment